Election Process in Professional Associations

 The Board of Directors

 At the head of every professional association is a board of directors.
 They run the associations and implement policies in accordance with the bylaws.
 While an association may hold multiple elections throughout the year, the most important one is for the board.

 All members of the board are elected, with term limits varying depending between associations.
 Directors do not represent districts but are instead general members.
 The exception to this rule would be for national associations, in which board members or representatives are elected to represent specific regions.
-Given how important the board is to an association, an election manager must have a clear understanding of the election process.Request a quote >
+Given how important the board is to an association, an election manager must have a clear understanding of the election process.Start now >

 The Election Process